emmett-framework/emmett/docs/orm/relations.md

 #### Manual joins

-If you need that, you can use also a lower level method to perform joins with weppy:
+If you need that, you can use also a lower level method to perform joins with Emmett:

 ```python
 db(Post.user == User.id).select(db.User.ALL, db.Post.ALL)